amrikmalhans/amrikmalhans/README.md

 Some things to know about me before you scroll:

-- 🔭 I’m currently working as a full-stack backend engineer.
+- 🔭 I’m currently working as a backend engineer.
 - 🌱 Things that I am currently learning includes GoLang and intermediate/advanced level TypeScript.
 - 👯 I’m open to collaborate on projects whether open-source or freelance.
 - 💬 Ask me anything about space!
 I am a cosmos enthusiast and I always keep an eye up there ;)